deepsweet/hocs/packages/with-resize-observer-props/readme.md

 * You still might need a [polyfill](https://github.com/que-etc/resize-observer-polyfill) – contains many details on why this particular polyfill is just technically amazing.
 * It's impossible to avoid first render with undefined resize observer state.
 * "`ref` approach" is used instead of `findDOMNode(this)` because it's just [less evil](https://facebook.github.io/react/docs/refs-and-the-dom.html#exposing-dom-refs-to-parent-components).
 Also it's more flexible so you can pass it to whatever children you want.
 * Target Component will be just passed through on unsupported platforms (i.e. `global.ResizeObserver` is not a function) like IE9, JSDOM (so Jest as well) or with Server-Side Rendering.
-This means that there will be no boolean props (i.e. `undefined`) which might be expected, but you can take care of it using Recompose [`defaultProps`](https://github.com/acdlite/recompose/blob/master/docs/API.md#defaultprops) HOC if it's really necessary.
+This means that there will be no state (i.e. `undefined`) which might be expected, but you can take care of it using Recompose [`defaultProps`](https://github.com/acdlite/recompose/blob/master/docs/API.md#defaultprops) HOC if it's really necessary.

 ## Related